We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 Loreto’s waters teem with sea creatures, and you’re practically guaranteed to see dolphins, whales, sea turtles and sea lions.

-If you’re excited about the chance to see a blue whale in the wild, Loreto is one of the few places in the world where you may get lucky enough to view the largest mammal on Earth on a whale watching tour.
+If you’re excited about the chance to see a blue whale in the wild, Loreto is one of the few places in the world where it’s possible.
+You may be lucky enough to view the largest mammal on Earth on a whale watching tour.

 3) Tecate, Baja California